rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 In summary, with mirrored classic queues, you can observe possible duplicates in some cases.
 With quorum queues, this observation is not possible but duplicates messages can still happen (less frequently) for some of the reasons they happened when using mirrored classic queues.

-## Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy
+## <a id="mcq-features-to-remove" class="anchor" href="#mcq-features-to-remove">Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy</a>

 The following features don't complete any function when quorum queues are used.
 The best way to handle these features is to remove them from the source